Valdorff/rp-thoughts/2023_11_rapid_research_incubator/rent_or_stake.md

   - This makes renting slightly more attractive as there's a chance of free time.
 That also means staking is slightly less attractive.
 The main benefit here is to protocol stability when supply is needed.
 - Allow the rent to be paid in ETH and just exchange it for RPL before rewards?
 Or don't bother exchanging?
 Shouldn't really matter.
 - What happens if the rent is too high for people to want to pay it??
 I think this could hinder growth.
 The solution would be to reduce rent if needed to hit growth goals.
 There is definitely a balance here -- as we saw, there's a benefit to RPL of having a lower percentage renters and a benefit to RPL of having more TVL.
+- Note that we _do_ have a principal agent problem.
+The only collateral is illiquid.
+This could be ok (with forced exits, eg) or we could have something like rETH collateral if we felt it was really necessary.

 ## Acknowledgements
 Thanks to NeverAnIsland for proposing the rental valuation model and bouncing some ideas with me.